-Accidental injuries in and around the home are one of the leading causes of serious harm and death in young children in the UK.
+Unintentional injuries in and around the home are one of the leading causes of serious harm, disability and preventable death in young children in the UK.
 Raising awareness of potential hazards and reducing unintentional injuries remains a priority for public health.

 Burns and scalds are damage to the skin caused by heat.
 Both are treated in the same way.
 A burn is caused by dry heat such as an iron or fire, and a scald is caused by something wet, such as hot water or steam.
 For detailed information on how to prevent children from being burnt or scalded and how to avoid bath water scalds please visit the following websites: